ryssbowh/bootstrap-theme/README.md

-# Bootstrap Theme for Craft 3.5
+# Bootstrap Theme for Craft themes 3.x

 This is an example theme for [Craft Themes](https://plugins.craftcms.com/themes) based on Boostrap 5 (5.1.3), while it works as is, it's mostly intended to be inherited from by your custom theme(s) as its css/js developments are minimal.